magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_reading-the-natural-mind.md

 as beings with defilements, with wanting devoid of wisdom, desire without right understanding.
 If we lack proper understanding, then both kinds of desire work against us.
-Whether it’s wanting or not wanting, it’s still craving ().
+Whether it’s wanting or not wanting, it’s still craving (*taṇhā*).
 If we don’t understand these two things then we won’t know how to deal with them when they arise.
 We will feel that to go forward is wrong and to go backwards is wrong, and yet we can’t stop.
 Whatever we do we just find more wanting.
 This is because of the lack of wisdom and because of craving.

 It’s right here, with this wanting and not wanting, that we can understand the Dhamma.
 The Dhamma which we are looking for exists right